-These grain free waffles are made with less than 10 ingredients.
+These blueberry buckwheat waffles are made with organic buckwheat flour, cassava flour and sweetened with maple syrup.
 They have a delicious, nutty buckwheat flavor that is nicely complimented by the tartness of fresh blueberries.
-Additionally, this buckwheat waffle recipe is free of the top 8 allergens, it’s Paleo approved and Vegan friendly.
+Additionally, this buckwheat waffle recipe is free of the top 8 allergens, it's Paleo approved and Vegan friendly.

 To make breakfast as simple as possible, I will usually make a large batch of batter early in the week.
-My boys get 1-2 waffles or pancakes each morning, along with some fruit.
+My kids get 1-2 waffles or pancakes each morning, along with some fruit.